-I found out about the book listening to an episode of Radio Open Source, one of three episodes on Thoreau.
-Pronunciation trivia: “Thoreau” is pronounced like the word “thorough” though most people tend to emphasize the second syllable instead.
+I found out about the book by listening to an episode of Radio Open Source, one of three episodes on Thoreau.
+(Pronunciation trivia: “Thoreau” is pronounced like the word “thorough” though most people tend to emphasize the second syllable instead.)

 Something that I always liked about Thoreau is that he seems to have kept himself very busy.
 As someone who spends too much time making To Do lists and not enough time doing things on the list, I admire his work ethic.